kubernetes/enhancements/keps/sig-auth/4193-tokenrequest-requester-info-enhancements/README.md

-This not only allows us to prevent replay attacks, but allows us to issue identity documents that we can 'root' in the node's own root of trust, the TPM (as the external service can now clearly validate that the user requesting the identity not only has a copy of that token, but also that it was the original entity to request that token).
+This not only allows us to prevent replay attacks, but allows us to issue identity documents that we can 'root' in the node's own root of trust, the TPM (as the external service can now clearly validate that the user requesting the identity not only has a copy of that token, but also that it is the node that the pod is scheduled on).

 #### Story 2